 - Don’t try to make detailed notes of newspaper as it is very time-consuming and impractical task.

 - It is advisable to either underline or highlight important stuffs using the pen or highlighter.

-- You can make online notes using software available free of cost.
+- You can make online notes using software available free of cost like Evernote or OneNote.

 - Make folders in your online or offline notes with titles like Polity & Governance, Issues related to Health & Education, Economy, Social Issues, Environment & Ecology, Science & Tech, Bilateral & International Relations, Defence & Security Issues, Art & Culture, Indian History, Geographical phenomena & Distribution of key natural resources and Key Facts of Prelims.
 [We also categorize our Current Affairs Analysis using the same categories.
 These categories cover every topic of Prelims & Mains]